-According to a report by John Hopkins University, more than 70% of breast cancer survivors who choose not to have a breast reconstruction at the time of their mastectomy don’t realize they have the opportunity to reconstruct their breast or breasts at a later date and time.
-Every year, Dr. Comizio helps several New Jersey women with delayed breast reconstruction, helping them to finally recover the womanly silhouette they’ve desired for months, or perhaps even years after their mastectomy.
-A procedure that is covered by health insurance, breast reconstruction can help boost a cancer survivor’s self-esteem and sense of self-image.
+According to a report by John Hopkins University, more than 70% of breast cancer survivors who choose not to have a breast reconstruction at the time of their mastectomy do not realize they can reconstruct their breast or breasts in the future.
+Dr. Comizio works with many patients who have delayed breast reconstruction, helping them regain the figure they have waited months for, or years, after a mastectomy.
+Breast reconstruction, which is covered by health insurance, can help a breast cancer survivor boost their self-esteem and self-image.

 Tissue-based Breast Reconstruction

-Many mastectomy patients have never considered getting plastic surgery, much less breast implants.
-For this reason, many New Jersey women who have chosen to delay breast reconstruction like the option of having their breasts reconstructed using their body’s own natural tissue.
-With a tissue-based breast reconstruction, skin, blood vessels, and tissue are abstracted from your body – typically your abdomen or back – and then used to form a breast via microsurgery techniques.
+A mastectomy patient may never have considered plastic surgery prior to a breast cancer diagnosis.
+There are more natural options.
+Women who have chosen to delay breast reconstruction may feel more comfortable using their body’s own natural tissue.
+A tissue-based breast reconstruction utilizes skin, blood vessels, and tissue from one area of the body – typically the abdomen or back – to fill out and form a breast.

-While tissue-based breast reconstruction is the preferred method for many women who have delayed breast reconstruction, it’s not for everyone.
+While tissue-based breast reconstruction is a good surgical option for many women who have delayed breast reconstruction, it’s not for everyone.
 First, you need to have enough donor tissue to harvest for the procedure, so women who are thin may not be candidates for this type of delayed breast reconstruction.
-Second, because tissue-based breast reconstruction requires incisions and surgery at multiple sites simultaneously, it can be a more complicated surgery and require more recovery time.
+Second, tissue-based breast reconstruction requires incisions and surgery at multiple sites simultaneously, so it can be a more complicated surgery and require more recovery time.

 Implant-based Breast Reconstruction

-Some New Jersey breast cancer survivors choose to forgo tissue-based breast reconstruction and have their breasts reconstructed with silicone or saline breast implants.
+Some breast cancer survivors choose to forgo tissue-based breast reconstruction and have their breasts reconstructed with silicone or saline breast implants.
 This procedure is very different from a typical cosmetic breast augmentation.
-With a delayed implant-based breast reconstruction, tissue expanders are placed under the remaining breast tissue, then inflated postoperatively.
+A delayed implant-based breast reconstruction will include tissue expanders that are placed under the skin and subcutaneous tissue, then inflated post-operatively.
 After the remaining breast skin has sufficiently stretched, silicone or saline implants are placed.